 We also need to actually like her.
 If we are going to follow her through the pages of the story, we need to want to spend time with her.
 We need to see something in the first chapter that makes her sympathetic or heroic.
 If readers don’t like your hero, they won’t care what happens to her.
 Does she read to her blind grandmother?
 Does she rescue puppies?
 Does she risk something (reputation, possessions, self) for someone else?
 Use these things in her ordinary world so that we like her, we’re rooting for her, and we’re as shocked as she is when her world changes.

-Your hero should be likeable, but not perfect.
+Your protagonist should be likeable, but not perfect.
 They need to have flaws just like every human being.
 And those flaws are going to challenge them to change throughout your story.

 First Chapter Checklist

-Use this checklist when writing the first chapter of your story or reviewing the first chapter of your story to make sure you’ve included all the most important elements of a great beginning to your novel.
+Use this first chapter checklist when writing the first chapter of your story or reviewing the first chapter of your book to make sure you’ve included all the most important elements of a great beginning to your novel.

 - Does my story begin the day everything changes for the hero?